 Fighter jets pass the statue of Great Britain’s band Queen’s late singer Freddie Mercury on July 16, 2016 in Montreux, during the 50th edition of the Montreux Jazz Festival.
 The Montreux Jazz Festival runs from July 1 to July 16 and will be celebrating its 50th edition.
 (Photo credit FABRICE COFFRINI/AFP/Getty Images)

 This is probably why he made crazy decisions in his life that he came to regret towards the end of his career.
-One would wonder why the famous musician could not choose whether or not to be gay.
+One would wonder why the famous musician could not choose whether or not to come out as gay.
 His dating history can only be understood well by those who knew him to be an introvert.
-He was vocal on stage and seemed to talk more than the rest of the team but what people do not know is that he was timid at a personal level.
-This is what made him be an introvert; he liked to keep his own life to himself as many shy people do.
-Those who used to see him on stage could not believe that he was the quiet guy those who were close knew him to be.
+He was vocal on stage and seemed to talk more than the rest of the band, but he was timid at a personal level.
+He liked to keep his own life to himself as many shy people do.
+Those who used to see him on stage could not believe that he was the quiet guy.

 He Couldn’t Read Music